 Key features:

 Zillow also incorporates proprietary info like their Zestimates pricing model on homes for deeper market value insights.
-Especially useful for buying property, but still helpful context for long-term rental planning.
+Especially useful for buying properties, but still helpful context for long-term rental planning.

 2. Apartments.com